| Browsing

 the same goes for the rest of the HTTP request

+options.
 Basic HTTP Authentication is the

 standard authentication method used over the HTTP